horde3d/Horde3D/README.md

 ### Build Horde3D scene editor

 There is also a scene editor available for Horde3D.
-To enabling build of the editor, first make sure you have the Qt 4.8 or any newer Qt 5.x SDK installed.
+To enabling build of the editor, first make sure you have the Qt 5.15 or any newer Qt 6.x SDK installed.
+On Windows, install Qt via Qt online installer from qt.io.
+On Linux, Qt is usually preinstalled.
+If not, use your distribution package system to install qt.
 To enable creating makefiles for the editor via cmake set the HORDE3D_BUILD_EDITOR flag to ON (default is OFF).

     cmake -DHORDE3D_BUILD_EDITOR=ON

+CMake may not find Qt distribution files and configuration may fail.
+Usually, Qt5_DIR or Qt6_DIR are not found.
+On Windows: in cmake gui select Qt6_DIR, go to your Qt installation directory -> lib/cmake/Qt6.
+Click Configure button.
+Configuration may also fail for several other components, like QtCoreTools or QtGuiTools.
+In this case, select folders with the same name in lib/cmake/ until all the libraries are found.
+On Linux: usually found automatically.
+If not, use the same algorithm as for Windows.
+Usually, Qt cmake files are located in **/usr/lib/x86_64-linux-gnu/cmake**.
+Console example:

+    cmake -DHORDE3D_BUILD_EDITOR=ON -DQt6_DIR=/usr/lib/x86_64-linux-gnu/cmake/Qt6 -B build

 As the editor needs Lua as a dependency you can either make sure the Lua development files can be found by cmake, or Lua will be automatically downloaded by CMake.

+On Windows, you usually generate Visual Studio solution.
+Open the solution file, select build type (Debug by default) and click "Rebuild solution".
+**Note**: Editor is not set to be executed and/or debugged by default.
+You will have to set **Horde3DEditor** project as executable by clicking right mouse button on it - "Set as start up project".

+On Linux, either makefiles or ninja build files are used.
+Ninja builds faster than make (may be up to two-three times).
+After generating cmake cache, do the following:

+    cmake --build build

+where **build** is the build directory you've chosen during cmake configuration.

 ## What's next